greg-js/arch-wiki-md-repo/wiki/_content/english/Laptop-Lenovo.md

 *   Graphics and Video:
     *   With the integrated GPU, [xrandr](/index.php/Xrandr "Xrandr") can crash while attaching or detaching displays connected via the dock.
     *   The built-in miniDisplayPort will sometimes spew I²C issues into the kernel log.
-    *   [VA-API](/index.php/VA-API "VA-API") is highly recommended as it performs significantly better than CPU decoding of large media files.
+    *   [Hardware video acceleration](/index.php/Hardware_video_acceleration "Hardware video acceleration") is highly recommended as it performs significantly better than CPU decoding of large media files.
     *   **The BIOS should not be upgraded past version 1.14, as newer BIOSes cause memory corruption when used with Bumblebee.** See [Bumblebee GitHub](https://github.com/Bumblebee-Project/bbswitch/issues/78#issuecomment-42741698)
 *   Connectivity:
     *   Bluetooth is *extremely* fragile.
 The controller works fine most of the time, but can cause the system to wedge totally on sleep/wake cycles, especially if a connection was active at sleep.
 Disable the controller using `bluetoothctl` before sleeping.